40net-cloud/fortinet-aws-solutions/FortiGate/GWLB/6.4/readme.md

 As GWLB has been designed to take AWS zoning into consideration, the sessions will be preferably dispatched to targets located in the same zone as the origin of the traffic.
 This introduces a limitation with large architectures where sources and destinations may be located in different zones.

 TGW component may be used as a relay and stateful object to avoid assymetric flows when dealing with multi zones communications.
-It is mandatory object to support advanced security for E-W traffic multi zones.

-As GWLB has been designed to take AWS zoning into consideration, the sessions will be preferably dispatched to targets located in the same zone as the origin of the traffic.
-This introduces a limitation with large architectures where sources and destinations may be located in different zones.

-TGW component may be used as a relay and stateful object to avoid assymetric flows when dealing with multi zones communications.
-It is mandatory object to support advanced security for E-W traffic multi zones.
+It is a mandatory object to support advanced security for E-W traffic multi zones.

-# Design
+## Design

 As GWLB was introduced to help seamless integration of third party security components into traditional hub and spokes architectures, Fortinet has put efforts to natively support geneve tunnels to connect to this component.

 - All sessions initiated from AWS devices will be routed to TGW running in appliance mode (stateful) before they get forwarded to a GWLB endpoint.
-This extends privatelink based scenriis.
-GWLB then creates a session and serves traffic to

-one Fortigate component for L7 advanced security (IPS, AV, Application control, Web filtering, DLP, WAF...).
+This extends privatelink based scenariis.
+GWLB then creates a session and serves traffic to one Fortigate component for L7 advanced security (IPS, AV, Application control, Web filtering, DLP, WAF...).
 After cleaning, traffic destined to an AWS VPC returns to GWLB via the same originating geneve tunnel and GWLB originating endpoint.
-This traffic

-will be routed back to TGW to reach out to its destination as a next hop.
+This traffic will be routed back to TGW to reach out to its destination as the next hop.
 Traffic destined to internet is immediately routed by the Fortigate to the local IGW of the security VPC.

 - Ingress traffic initiated from Internet to a device located in a VPC must enter via its local IGW.
 Traffic is routed to local GWLB endpoint (located inside the VPC) before reaching out to the GWLB then a Fortigate device for inspection.
-Traffic is returned back to originating VPC via the endpoint and

-meets its destination.
+Traffic is returned back to originating VPC via the endpoint and meets its destination.

 The main benefits of this solution are: